rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-12-24-Simulating Diffraction Patterns with Angular Spectrum Method and Python.md

 $$
 </p>

 There is one step more to do.
-Human eye doesn't perceive the color intensity linearly, so this is reason that we apply a gamma correction to the final RGB values:
+The human eye doesn't perceive the color intensity linearly, so this is the reason that we apply a gamma correction to the final RGB values:

 <p class="math">
 $$